-F. No vineyard weed monitoring records are kept.
-Fail Chapter E. During the growing season, the PCA and/or a farming operation representative monitors the vineyard for weeds at least once a month AND at least once during the winter season AND written records are kept.
-0 D. During the growing season, the PCA and/or a farming operation representative monitors the vineyard for weeds at least once every 21 days AND at least once during the winter season AND written records are kept.
-1 C. During the growing season, the PCA and/or a farming operation representative monitors the vineyard for weeds at least once every 14 days AND at least once during the winter season AND written records are kept.
-2 B. During the growing season, the PCA and/or a farming operation representative monitors the vineyard for weeds at least once every 10 days AND at least once every two months during the winter season AND written records are kept.
-3 A. During the growing season, the PCA and/or a farming operation representative monitors the vineyard for weeds at least once every 7 days AND at least once a month during the winter season AND written records are kept.
-4
+A. During the growing season , the PCA and/or a farming operation representative monitors the vineyard for weeds at least once every 7 days AND at least once a month during the winter season AND written records are kept.
+4 В. During the growing season, the PCA and/or a farming operation representative monitors the vineyard for weeds at least once every 10 days AND at least once every two months during the winter season AND written records are kept.
+3 C. During the growing season , the PCA and/or a farming operation representative monitors the vineyard for weeds at least once every 14 days AND at least once during the winter season AND written records are kept.
+2 D. During the growing season , the PCA and/or a farming operation representative monitors the vineyard for weeds at least once every 21 days AND at least once during the winter season AND written records are kept.
+1 Е. During the growing season , the PCA and/or a farming operation representative monitors the vineyard for weeds at least once a month AND at least once during the winter season AND written records are kept.
+0 F. No vineyard weed monitoring records are kept.
+Fail Chapter

-Scope: Individual vineyard management units submitted for Lodi Rules certification.
+Scope: Individual vineyard management units submitted for LODI RULES certification.